aakash-wagle/tutortrace/README.md

-# StudyHub -- Canvas Copilot
+# TutorTrace -- Canvas Copilot

 AI-powered study assistant that connects to Canvas LMS (configured for PSU).
 Built with Next.js, React, MUI, and Gemini AI.